 Across the Water:

 John and Strand (Colman Domingo) speak with Alicia and Charlie.
 The later indicates she’ll find something so they can rescue them.
-They get June on the radio and find out they’re stuck in the city and also need recusing.
+They get June on the radio and find out they’re stuck in the city and also need rescuing.
 Alicia lets June know that John is alive, but she can’t get to him–yet.

-Eventually, Alicia and Charlie find a cannon, but they also find Martha, who begins shooting at them.
+Eventually, Alicia and Charlie find a canoe, but they also find Martha, who begins shooting at them.
 Alicia says they can help her but she doesn’t want that ’cause they’re weak, but before Alicia can get into killing mode Martha passes out ’cause seeping shoulder wound.

 John and Strand are talking, with John wondering if Alicia and Charlie are coming back.
 While John isn’t feeling the love, Strand is suddenly feeling like shit is gonna turn out right.
 And the ladies do return–with Alicia driving the newly-found SWAT Wagon right across the flooded area in one of the most bad-assed things Alicia’s ever done.
 She’s there to pick up the guys, but they have Martha tied up in the back, which means Alicia is picking up her mother’s bad habits and has turned Crazy Ass Martha into her own personal Todd.